rafaelh/CIPP-EU/GDPR.md

 Requests should be processed without undue delay, but not more than a month.
 A high volume of requests may allow an extension of up to two months.

 ## Data Portability
 Data must be made exportable in a commonly used, machine-readable format.
 The controller must help the individual trasfer data to another organisation, including sending the data directly.
+This is only for electronic processing, and only for personal data collected from the data subject.
+It also doesn't include data derived/inferred from the data provided.

+Most important: This right only applies if the processing is based on **consent** or **contractual nessessity**.

+# Right to Erasure / Right to be Forgotten
+Data subjects may request erasure for the following reasons:

+* The data is no longer necessary for the purpose
+* If the processing is based on consent, and the consent is withdrawn
+* If the processing is based on the controller's legitimate interest and the data subject objects
+* When require dfor compliance with EU or member-state law
+* If consent was given when the data subject was a child

+There are the usual exemptions for national security, crime prevention and protection of other's rights and freedoms, compliance with EU or member-state law, public health purposes, establishment, exercise or defense of legal claims and the public interest.
+Another valid exemption is the exercise of freedom of expression and information.

+If the controller has made the data public, they must also take reasonable steps to inform the other controllers which are processing the data to remove it (eg Google).